MarkielPL/Another-Arch---PC/README.en.md

 ls /sys/firmware/efi/efivars
 ```

-If the directory exists, you are in UEFI mode.
+If the directory exists, you are in UEFI mode;

 ## 2. Test the network
 Check connection to the Internet: